Zenki: Manga

-The Kishin Douji Zenki manga was originally serialized by Shueisha in Monthly Shonen Jump from December 1992 to September 1996 for 12 tankobon volumes.
-The manga's publishing rights were later transferred to Takeshobo, who released seven bunkoban volumes under their Bamboo Comics label.
+Written by Kikuhide Tani and illustrated by Yoshihiro Kuroiwa, the Kishin Dōji Zenki manga was serialized by Shueisha's Monthly Shōnen Jump from the December 1992 to the September 1996 issues.
+Its chapters were collected in 12 tankōbon volumes, released from June 1993 to December 1996.
+Takeshobo later republished the series in seven bunkoban volumes, under their Bamboo Comics label, from July 27 to October 27, 2005.

 Anime

 51 episodes were produced and broadcast on TV Tokyo in 1995.
-Studio DEEN animated the series, while Kitty Films produced it.
+Studio Deen animated the series, while Kitty Films produced it.
 The anime was first licensed in the west by Central Park Media under their Software Sculptors label in a subtitled only release on VHS, covering only the first 13 episodes.
 The US licensing rights for the anime later went to Media Blasters, who released it under their Anime Works label.
 They released all 51 episodes split across four DVD volumes in a dubbed and subtitled format from September 25, 2001, to September 30, 2003.

-An OVA followup was released in 1997, with a runtime of 35 minutes and has a much darker tone in contrast to the TV series.
+An original video animation (OVA) followup was released in 1997, with a runtime of 35 minutes and has a much darker tone in contrast to the TV series.
 Unlike the TV series, the Anki Kitan OVA was never licensed for a US release.